mkdocstrings/python/docs/usage/configuration/signatures.md

 - `source`: render annotations as written in the source.
 For example if you imported `typing` as `t`, it will render `typing.Sequence` as `t.Sequence`.
 Each part will cross-reference the relevant object:
     `t` will link to the `typing` module and `Sequence` will link to the `Sequence` type.
+- `full`: render annotations with their full path (the opposite of brief).
+    For example if you import `Sequence` and `Pattern` from `typing` and annoate something using `Sequence[Pattern]`, it will render as `typing.Sequence[typing.Pattern]`, with each part cross-referencing the corresponding object.

 ```yaml title="in mkdocs.yml (global configuration)"
 plugins: